What is IR35?

 IR35 has also been extended to office holders for tax purposes as of 6th April 2013.
 Where a worker provides their personal services to a client via a limited company to fulfil the duties of an office holder, such as a director or company secretary, the income from those services is subject to tax and NIC as employment income.
 Simply put, individuals working through a limited company will not be able to operate outside of IR35 when acting as an office holder for their client.

-Ignoring IR35 could put you at risk.
-If HMRC successfully challenged your IR35 status they will charge you for any underpaid tax and NIC (employees and employers).
+Ignoring IR35 could put you and your end hirer at risk.
+If HMRC successfully challenged your IR35 status they will charge the responsible party, i.e. you or your end-hirer for any underpaid tax and NIC (employees and employers).
 They could also charge penalties which start at 100% of the additional tax assessed.
-If you can demonstrate that you have bothered with IR35 and have taken reasonable care such as having your assignments professionally assessed the penalties can be reduced to zero.
+If your end hirer can demonstrate that they have taken reasonable care and have had your IR35 status professionally assessed the penalties can be reduced to zero.